Welcome to Tenerife!

 Our Pick: Dolphin and Whale Eco-Cruise with Food & Drinks

-The trip starts with the crew announcing safety instructions.
+This eco-friendly whale trip starts with the crew announcing safety instructions.
 Then the fuel-efficient catamaran sails towards the best whale/dolphin watching spots around the island.
 The live commentary will keep you on track in English, Spanish, or German, while the underwater sound equipment ensures an immersive experience.

 The eco-boat pauses by the Teno-Rasca Whale Sanctuary, the official conservation zone for Tenerife’s marine life, followed by the gorgeous beaches, Playa de las Américas and Playa de Los Cristianos.
 And if it is your lucky (and a clear) day, you might even spot the famous Mount Teide!

 Moreover, you can take a refreshing dip in the Atlantic waters before heading to the shore.
 Note that the 5-hour extended tour includes a visit to Los Gigantes and Masca Bay, and a wholesome serving of Spanish delicacy, Paella Valenciana, with wine.